Symplectic conjectures for sums of divisor functions and explorations of an orthogonal regime: Introduction

-{\bf Acknowledgments:} We are grateful to Siegfred Baluyot, Brian Conrey, Ofir Gorodetsky, Nicholas Katz, Jonathan Keating, Andean Medjedovic, Brad Rodgers, Michael Rubinstein, Zeev Rudnick, and Kannan Soundararajan for many helpful discussions.
+{\bf Acknowledgments:} We are thankful to the referee for helpful corrections and suggestions.
+We are grateful to Siegfred Baluyot, Brian Conrey, Ofir Gorodetsky, Nicholas Katz, Jonathan Keating, Andean Medjedovic, Brad Rodgers, Michael Rubinstein, Zeev Rudnick, and Kannan Soundararajan for many helpful discussions.
 Part of this work was completed during conferences at the American Institute of Mathematics, the Institute for Advanced Study, and the Mathematisches Forschungsinstitut Oberwolfach and we are thankful for their hospitality.